-Alexandra Borchardt is Director of Strategic Development at the Reuters Institute for the Study of Journalism at the University of Oxford.
-Before she was managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily, where she is still a contributing writer.
+Alexandra Borchardt is Director of Leadership Programmes at the Reuters Institute for the Study of Journalism at the University of Oxford.
+There she developed and leads the seminar series “Oxford Perspectives”, targeting senior journalists, editors and media managers.
+Prior to this she was managing editor of Süddeutsche Zeitung (SZ), Germany’s leading quality daily.

 Alexandra teaches “Leadership and Strategy in the 21st Century” at TU Munich, gives lectures and talks on digitisation and the media and publishes opinion pieces with Project Syndicate, NewsMavens and the European Journalism Observatory.
 She is the author of Mensch 4.0 – Frei bleiben in einer digitalen Welt (Freedom in a digital world), Guetersloher Verlagshaus (Random House), 2018.
 She serves as vice chair of the Council of Europe Committee of Experts on Quality Journalism in the Digital Age.

 At SZ she held several functions in the politics and business sections.
 She was also founding editor of Süddeutsche’s ‘Plan W’, an award winning quarterly magazine for women and business.
 In her reporting she has focused on internet and democracy and the future of work.
 In 2015 she published Das Internet zwischen Diktatur und Anarchie: Zehn Thesen zur Demokratisierung der digitalen Welt (The Internet between Dictatorship and Anarchy: Ten Assertions about Democracy in the Digital World), Süddeutsche Zeitung Edition Streitschrift.
 Before joining SZ she worked for Financial Times Deutschland and Deutsche Presse-Agentur.